Activating working methods

 A student's thoughts

 Marit: I took a course that uses game elements.
-I was able to gain XP by doing assignments and the XP were then translated into a final grade for the course.
+I was able to gain XP (experience points) by doing assignments and these points were then translated into a final grade for the course.
 I felt in control of how much XP I could gain, which led me to do a lot of assignments.
 As a result, I got a high grade for the course and I have learned valuable skills on how to present information visually.

 Unfortunately, there were also elements of gamification that did not work as well for me.
 I'm highly competitive and, because you had to give feedback on the work of fellow students and rank them, I had the feeling that my work was never was never good enough.
 I struggled with these feelings a lot, because it felt like a constant battle with myself.